James-Randall-14/mit-blogger-application/Brainrot.md

 Brainrot isn't even an inappropriate name, considering how empty the words are, but it's not like we apply that standard to our own memes.
 For example, several of the terms we now consider brainrot (Sigma, Looksmaxxing, Mewing) have been in play for the last several years in language, but we didn't start calling them brainrot until they became associated with gen $\alpha$.

+I know that I'm probably taking all of this brainrot business too seriously, but I really think that the committed brainrot haters don't actually understand why it is that they hate brainrot so much.
+I understand the visceral reaction to watching your local iPad kid scroll through Skibidi Toilet TikToks all day.
+But I can't justify why I feel that reaction!
+When I set out to write the beginning of this post about the meaninglessness of brainrot, I thought that I would discover the reason that brainrot words are public enemy #1.

+But I didn't: I found a quirk of the language is all.
+That's not the reason everyone hates brainrot!
+I tell people that "brainrot words are the purest simulacras" and their eyes glaze over.

+Permit me to be dramatic: When we give in to the brainrot hatred, we are being ruled by our base instints.
+Compose yourself!
+Get a grip!
+EMBRACE THE SKIBIDI.

 The kids are alright y'all, I promise.
 We were the same way (and we are totally awesome now).

-I think I'd like to close out this post with a bit of a hot take: Brainrot is funny, and Skibidi Toilet is creative.
+Brainrot words are kinda funny, and Skibidi Toilet is a creative webseries.
 Maybe I'll write more about this later, but not now.
 But while we've got our collective 42 layers of irony on, indulge in one and have a laugh at some brainrot with me.